ErrorTzy/writings/notes/Casation_And_Explanation/Notes.md

 > possible way out: pluralism!
 With levels of reduction
 > Problem for minimalism: existential claim: that's all that exists

-Railton's project: Keep the systemized account with DN and DNP,
+Railton's project: Keep the systemized account with DN and DNP

+material implication is not enough because "all ravens are black" is not the *cause* of this raven being black, though it is a valid derivation; We need causal mechanism (What matters is the structure of *mechanism*, but there need not be a metaphysical causation, though it would be compatible)

+**Problem**: If you think probability is not real, then it would not really be mechanism but just patterns

+**Solution**: It's DN!